 We do not administer hormones to our animals.

-All of our milk is sold exclusively at our farm store called “Real Foods Market.”
-Locations are Sugarhouse, Orem, Heber City, and St. George.
+All of our milk is sold exclusively at our farm store called “Redmond Heritage Farm Store.”
+Locations are Sugarhouse, Orem and Heber City.
 We also sell our raw milk at our farm store located in Redmond.